-- The AlterEco project was a 17-month long continuous glider sampling campaign in the seasonally stratified North 70 Sea.
-One of the aims of AlterEco was to demonstrate the feasibility of monitoring the health of the marine ecosystem using 70 only gliders deployed from small boats within 50 miles of the coast.
-Once deployed, gliders were piloted to the sampling site 70 in the Central North Sea (Fig. 1).
-A single Slocum glider (Teledyne Webb Research, Falmouth, USA) from the Marine 70 Autonomous and Robotic Systems group at the National Oceanography Centre (unit 444, called "Kelvin") was deployed 71 during late autumn (September to November 2018) to measure and quantify the vertical oxygen flux just before the - 75 breakdown of stratification.
-Glider "Kelvin" was deployed on 28 September 2018 from RV Princess Royal at 55.38° N, 0.51° W, and took approximately 9 days to reach the AlterEco study site at 56.2° N, 2° E (Fig. 1).
-Here, glider "Kelvin" was instructed to conduct virtual mooring dives from 18 October until 9 November (22 days), and then piloted back near shore for recovery on 2 December.
-A 'virtual mooring' is a glider flight pattern where the glider does not head towards a new waypoint, it attempts to hold a geographic position by turning back to its origin after each dive. - Glider "Kelvin" was equipped with a MicroRider microstructure package (Rockland Scientific International) to measure turbulent shear stress (see Palmer et al., 2015 for full details), a Seabird SBE42 CTD sensor to measure temperature, salinity, and pressure, and an Aanderaa 4831 oxygen optode to measure C(O2).
+The AlterECO project was a 17-month long continuous glider sampling campaign in the seasonally stratified North Sea.
+One of the aims of AlterECO was to demonstrate the feasibility of monitoring the health of the marine ecosystem using only gliders deployed from small boats within 50 miles of the coast.
+Once deployed, gliders were piloted to the sampling site in the Central North Sea (Fig. 1).
+A single Slocum glider (Teledyne Webb Research, Falmouth, USA) from the Marine Autonomous and Robotic Systems group at the National Oceanography Centre ('Kelvin', unit 444) was deployed during late stratification (September to November 2018) to measure and quantify the vertical oxygen flux.
+Kelvin was deployed on 28 September 2018 from RV Princess Royal at 55.38° N, 0.51° W, and took approximately 9 days to reach the AlterECO study site at 56.2° N, 2° E (Fig. 1).
+Here, Kelvin was instructed to conduct virtual mooring dives from 18 October until 9 November (22 days), and then piloted back near shore for recovery on 2 December.

+Kelvin was equipped with a MicroRider microstructure package (Rockland Scientific International) to measure turbulent shear stress (see Palmer et al., 2015 for full details), a Seabird SBE42 CTD sensor to measure temperature, salinity, and pressure, and an Aanderaa 4831 oxygen optode to measure $C(O_2)$.
 Measurements were taken within 15 m of the bed and 5 m of the surface on most dives, with each dive taking about 20 minutes.
-The reason for cautious piloting away from the seabed was to protect the delicate probes on the MicroRider in an area known to host many - 85 banks and changing bathymetry.
+The reason for cautious piloting away from the seabed was to protect the delicate probes on the MicroRider in an area known to host many banks and changing bathymetry.

-Glider salinity data were corrected for thermal inertia following Palmer et al. (2015).
+Glider salinity data was corrected for thermal inertia following Palmer et al. (2015).
 The glider AA4831 optode displays relatively long lag times (of the order of tens of seconds) and the positioning of the oxygen optode in a flow "shadow zone" at the back of the Slocum glider is not ideal either for resolving sharp oxyclines (Nicholson et al., 2008; Moat et al., 2016).
 Oxygen concentrations were corrected for optode membrane lag following Bittig et al. (2014).
-However, where

-90 the oxycline was too steep and full $C(O_2)$ variations could not be resolved, the data were omitted.
+However, where the oxycline was too steep and full $C(O_2)$ variations could not be resolved, the data were omitted.
 Occasionally, the glider turned close to the deep pycnocline (see Fig. 2b).
 This meant that the glider was not sampling for long enough to resolve the $C(O_2)$ minimum in the narrow bottom mixed layer (BML) before it turned to climb.
 This resulted in unresolved BML $C(O_2)$.
-Glider optode oxygen were calibrated against Winkler analysed discrete samples (surface and bottom triplicate, Fig. A1).
-The AA4831 optode has been shown to have low drift (< 0.5 % a-1) and good precision (better than 0.2 mmol m-3)

-95 (Körtzinger et al., 2004; Nicholson et al., 2008; Johnson et al., 2010; Champenois & Borges, 2012).
-Optode drift was estimated to have been 0.004 % d-1 in this study by comparing all optode drift rates throughout the AlterEco project.
+The AA4831 optode has been shown to have low drift ($< 0.5 \% a^{-1}$) and good precision (better than 0.2 mmol m-3) (Körtzinger et al., 2004; Nicholson et al., 2008; Johnson et al., 2010; Champenois & Borges, 2012).
+Optode drift was estimated to have been 0.004 % d-1 in this study by comparing all optode drift rates throughout the AlterECO project.